"What do you do when your hands are

 "Professor Bagshot must live on the very edge of the village… We aren't far from the cottage at this point," Hermione said.

 They were having great difficulty in locating the house because the address Hermione had found did not correspond to any areas they'd seen.
-Instead they kept an eye out for anything obviously magical, structures or signs that were hidden from Muggles.
-So far all the streets they had walked had been entirely normal.
-And, of course, if Bagshot's house was under a Fidelius they were sunk.
+Instead, they kept an eye out for anything obviously magical, structures or signs that were hidden from Muggles.
+Thus far, all the streets they had walked had been entirely normal.
+If Bagshot's house hid under a Fidelius, then they were out of luck.
 It would be down to Scott to determine things then, if he could.

 "Scott, can you point us towards any magical concentrations now?"
 Hermione asked for what was probably the third time.

 "We've been over this.
 Not from up here."

 "Then get your arse down here, because we are so effing lost right now," Ron complained.

 "I'm where I need to be.
 You're walking west along the south edge of town.
 There's a dead end coming up on your left through that group of trees, don't miss it."